christarazi/steganography/README.md

 ### Dependencies

-This program will compile on any Linux machine with:
+This program will compile on any POSIX.1 compliant system with the following:

- - gcc (gnu11 / c11 support)
+ - gcc (gnu11)
  - make

 ### Build / Installation